6 best ongoing credit card benefits: Each one can save you potentially $1,000 per year

 - The Hilton Honors American Express Business Card – One weekend night after you spend $15,000 on purchases in a calendar year

-The information for the Amex Hilton Aspire has been collected independently by Million Mile Secrets.
+The information for the Amex Hilton Aspire, and the Hilton Surpass has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 4th night free